Layer9Berlin/free-dialog-plus/README.md

 ## Demo

-Visit [the demo page](https://dialogplus.layer9.technology) to see Free DIALOG+ in action.
+Visit [the demo page](https://dialog-plus.org) to see Free DIALOG+ in action.

+### Old demo site

+The previous demo version at [https://dialogplus.layer9.technology](https://dialogplus.layer9.technology) is still available, but it is recommended to switch to the new site.
+Data can be migrated between the two sites using the export/import functionality (see below).

 ## Data protection, data safety & compliance